Today is 26th May 2021, It's a Singapore public holiday, Vesak Day (Buddha Day)

 In the same announcement, there are also schemes to help SMEs with SME loans and those with personal unsecured loans defer or lower their interest rates.

 More details, you can find on this website

 The FOURTH TIP: Using the little-known TDSR waiver for the owner with less than 50% loan on their property value.

-10 march 2017, MAS announced exempted owners with less than 50% loans on their properties, from the harsh TDSR regulations.
+On 10 march 2017, MAS announced exempted owners with less than 50% loans on their properties, from the harsh TDSR regulations.

 This relaxation was due mainly to retirees who were intending to monetise their homes for retirement through equity term loans on their properties but were restricted when TDSR was introduced in 2013.

-This method allows owners to draw out an equity loan amount UP TO 50% of the property value without the need to fulfil income or asset pledging requirements, or to include their children’s name as guarantors for the loans in case their advanced age prevents them from doing so
+This method allows owners to draw out an equity loan amount UP TO 50% of the property value without the need to fulfil income or asset pledging requirements, or to include their children’s names as guarantors for the loans in case their advanced age prevents them from doing so

 FIFTH TIPS: Sell and downgrade or rent temporarily.